Beige background

 Project titleWater supply, wastewater disposal system and sanitation initiative in rayon Cahul

-Commissioned byCommissioned by Federal Ministry for Economic Cooperation and Development (BMZ)
+Commissioned byFederal Ministry for Economic Cooperation and Development (BMZ), EU Delegation to the Republic of Moldova

 Country/RegionRepublic of Moldova

-Project partnersMunicipality of Cahul and Regional Development Agency South (RDA) South)
+Project partnersMunicipality of Cahul and Regional Development Agency South (RDA) South

 Current situation